 - Bluetooth actuators, that makes some works in physical world, reacting on commands that can be based on MQTT standard or not.

 Because not so much but only 5-6 Bluetooth devices can be connected at one time to the Bluetooth dongle, camper's Bluetooth actuators not attached to the dongle permanently.
-Instead this, for each actuator makes "avatar" process on any computer in the camper's network, that parses messages from sensors (with no need establish "connection" in Bluetooth terms to this sensors), makes the temporary Bluetooth connect and send commands (MQTT based or not standard messages) to the its appropriate actuator, no occupies the Bluetooth dongle for long time.
+Instead this, for each actuator makes "avatar" process on any computer in the camper's network, that parses messages from sensors (with no need establish "connection" in Bluetooth terms to this sensors), it makes the temporary Bluetooth connect and send commands (MQTT based or not standard messages) to the its appropriate actuator, no occupies the Bluetooth dongle for long time.
 Same or other one "avatar" process makes MQTT standard messages in to the camper's network about parameters of Bluetooth sensor, had been parsed based on the sensor's Bluetooth advertising data.